Lymph liquid biopsy:

 Droplet delivers highly sensitive results early enough to aid in treatment decisions during the curative timeframe.

-Blood-based ctDNA markers of minimal residual disease can identify recurrence but rarely in time to impact treatment with curative intent or with the sensitivity necessary to detect locoregional spread.
+Blood-based ctDNA markers of molecular residual disease can identify recurrence but rarely in time to impact treatment with curative intent or with the sensitivity necessary to detect locoregional spread.

-Lymph liquid biopsy takes place immediately after surgery, allowing care teams to assess metastatic risk at the most consequential time point and design adjuvant treatment plans for every individual patient.
+Lymph liquid biopsy takes place immediately after surgery, allowing care teams to assess recurrence risk at the most consequential time point and design adjuvant treatment plans for every individual patient.

 Pipeline